 Police Station: the explosion of residential growth in the City over the past decade has led to a corresponding increase in City staff necessary to sustain and improve municipal services.
 The Police Department has outgrown available space at the civic center which is at capacity for virtually all departments.
 Voter approval of a sales tax for public safety purposes in 2011 provides the City with a funding source which should allow the issuance of bonds for the construction of a new police station.
 To that end, the City will construct and occupy a new police station by 2016.

 Senior Center: while the City’s population has grown dramatically over the last 15 years, citizen use of the Senior Center has declined.
 The decline in use is a result of a changing culture and an older population which is more active in lifestyle and less interested in traditional “senior citizens” programs.
-The large size of the facility and declining use has become an unnecessary drain on the City’s resources.
-Believing that there is still a need for specialized services and programs for the senior population, as well as all other age groups, the City will provide an appropriately sized and located senior center to replace the current facility.
+The large size of the facility and declining use has resulted in an imbalance in resources to community benefit.
+Believing that there is still a need for specialized services and programs for the senior population, as well as all other age groups, the City will provide an appropriately sized and located community center to replace the current facility.

 Northwest Area Utilities: the northwest corner of the City’s urban growth area represents an area of approximately 2,000 acres; including the acreage near the Road 100/I-182 interchange, which is designated as the City’s primary future growth area.
 With the availability of urban utility services, the area will develop in an efficient and orderly pattern; without such services, primarily sewer, the area will not develop to urban levels and much land will be underutilized.
 In order to assure that the City can foster appropriate development in this area, the City will complete Phase 1 of the Northwest Element of the City’s Sewer Services Plan.